-We actively care and support measures improving the environment in and around our operations and we are working closely with local law enforcement agencies to address antisocial behaviour, crime and vandalism as well as promoting road safety.
-In addition, our local companies provide support to community-based charities and projects in their respective areas including support for employees' efforts in fund raising and for smallscale projects.
+Welltec works closely with local law enforcement agencies to address anti-social behavior, crime and vandalism.

+Furthermore, our local offices provide support to community-based charities and projects in their respective areas, including support for employee efforts in fund raising and for small-scale projects.

-Some of the projects we supported in 2021 include:
+Some of the projects we supported in 2022 include: